Cloud Compliance Explained

 3. Repeat your compliance process

-Compliance is not a “one and done” exercise.
-There will constantly be new forms of data flowing into your systems, along with new environments being stood up across your organization.
-Because of this, compliance needs to be a habit, based on regular cadences and routine practices.
+Compliance is not a “one-and-done” exercise.
+New forms of data will constantly flow into your systems, and new environments will be established across your organization.
+Because of this, compliance needs to be a habit based on regular cadences and routine practices.

 4. Leverage policies and policy as code for compliance, security, and data